Nikotrics/LDR-MINI-PROJECT/README.md

 When the Green LED light falls on the LDR, it stops current flow to the Yellow LED, turning it off.

 ## Components
+1. Breadboard
-1. Resistors
+2. Resistors
-2. Light Dependent Resistor (LDR)
+3. Light Dependent Resistor (LDR)
-3. Transistor BC547
+4. Transistor BC547
-4. DC Voltage Source 6V
+5. DC Voltage Source 6V
-5. Yellow LED
+6. Yellow LED

 ## How It Works
 When light from the Green LED falls on the LDR, its resistance decreases,